tijme/not-your-average-web-crawler/README.rst

    </p>
    <h1>Not Your Average Web Crawler</h1>

-A very useful web crawler for vulnerability scanning.
-Not Your Average Web Crawler (N.Y.A.W.C) is a Python application that enables you to crawl web applications for requests instead of URLs.
-It crawls every GET and POST request on the specified domain and keeps track of the request and response data.
-It's main purpose is to be used in web application vulnerability scanners.
+Did you ever want to test your payload against all requests of a certain domain?
+N.Y.A.W.C can help you with that.
+It crawls all requests (e.g. GET, POST or PUT) on the specified domain and keeps track of the request and response data.
+During the crawling process, the callbacks enable you to insert your payload at specific places and test if they worked.

-**Crawls:**

--  **Links:** URLs in HTML, XML, etc.
--  **Forms:** GET & POST forms and their request data.

-**Future development:**

-- Support rate limiting.
-- Support XHR/JS scraping.
-- Add other scrapers.

 Table of contents
 -----------------